-To add to the list, here at five best practices to help ensure an effective Zoom meeting:
+To add to the list, here are five best practices to help ensure an effective Zoom meeting:

 1. Prepare for your meeting To stay on task and focused, make sure to prepare your meeting.
 Whether the meeting is a small team meeting or a large seminar, if you are the host of the meeting, create an agenda with key talking points.
 (Bonus pointer: make sure to leave time at the end of the meeting for Q&A!)
 Also, as the host, make sure to invite only those who are needed.
 Some meetings may not need input from every member of the team, and if they are present, in return this could lead to distractions.
 If you are attending a meeting, make sure to have any questions written out to ask.
 Attendees need to be just as prepared as hosts.

 2. Set your stage You are looking professional but how does your background look?
 An unmade bed, messy bookcase, or dirty dishes in the background is never a good look.
 To look more professional, add a virtual background.
 This feature is great for business professional to goofy game nights.
 On top of a virtual background, good lighting and a sturdy surface for your laptop/computer is important as well.
 All three of these tips will elevate the presentation, as well as limit background distractions.